MLEK - Audio Applications

-These reference applications focus on real-time audio processing:
+This chapter describes the MLEK reference applications for real-time audio processing:

 • Keyword Spotting (KWS): Demonstrates wake word detection and voice command recognition